Neuro-Oncology

 • If available, pathologic examinations of the placenta or umbilical cord using fluorescent antitreponemal antibody staining |

-The physical examination of the infant should focus on the myriad of manifestations of early syphilis, many of which will not be present in the immediate neonatal period.
-Long-bone radiographs will show pathologic changes in 20% of asymptomatic patients and in 90% of symptomatic patients (07), with diaphyseal periostitis and osteochondritis.
+The physical examination of the infant should focus on the myriad manifestations of early syphilis, many of which will not be present in the immediate neonatal period.
+Long-bone radiographs show pathologic changes (eg, diaphyseal periostitis and osteochondritis) in 20% of asymptomatic patients and in 90% of symptomatic patients (07).
 The diagnosis of congenital syphilis in symptomatic infants rarely poses a problem, but a problem frequently arises when the infant is asymptomatic at birth (approximately 60% of cases).
-Early identification and treatment of at-risk neonates are essential to prevention of long-term consequences (47).
+Early identification and treatment of at-risk neonates are essential to prevention of long-term consequences (53).

 Nontreponemal (detect anticardiolipin antibody and are reported as a titer) | ||